 Indeed, I do, but I know I speak for many Italians abroad when I say that there is one thing that I miss more than the good weather and this thing is: the tradition of l’aperitivo.

-Aperitivo is not unknown outside of Italy, but no matter how good the intention of the organiser is, I never managed to find the atmosphere of the Italian aperitivo anywhere else.
+Italian Aperitivo is not unknown outside of Italy, however, I never managed to find the atmosphere of the Italian aperitivo anywhere else.

 Aperitivo is, in essence, the tradition of meeting up before the evening meal for a pre-dinner drink and some small plates of food.